0xchase/HACS408E-slides/week-02.md

 # Test Your Comprehension

-Should have a custom Q/A component.
+Here's some questions.

 <v-clicks depth="2">

+- What's the *difference* between user and kernel mode?
-- What's the interface between user and kernel mode?
+- What's the *interface* between user and kernel mode?
-- Some other question?
-- Some other question?
-- Some other question?
+- Which of these are handled by the user processes vs. the kernel?
+  - `printf` formatting
+  - Command parsing
+  - Process creation
+  - Heap management
+  - Device drivers

 </v-clicks>